teateatea/heartbreaker/A/Classes/Fighters/Disciplines/Swordwife.md

 *See **[[Mounts]]** for more details.*
 ___
 ### Alloy Smithing Materials
-Copper base materials are easily found in most settlements, while mithril base materials are more exotic, and usually found only in major cities.
+When forging a weapon, first choose a Base material: Copper, Iron, or Mithril.
+Copper is found cheaply in most settlements, and Iron is available in any settlement with a growing economy.
+Mithril is more exotic, and is usually found only in major cities.

-Choose a base.
-A weapon forged from just the base (i.e. an iron sword) has 0 Brittleness, and no risk of shattering.
-For each additional material (including other bases), the weapon gains 1 Brittleness, and shatters if you roll less than or equal to Brittleness.
+A weapon forged from only a single base material *(i.e. an iron sword)* is treated as a regular weapon, that you created.

+You may additionally choose up to $L$ additional materials, to imbue the weapon with the benefits associated with each material *(i.e. silver does additional damage to magical creatures)*.

+For each additional material beyond the first, your weapon gains 1 Brittleness.
+While using the weapon, any To-Hit roll equal to or less than the weapons Brittleness shatters the weapon, in addition to any other effects.
+If you can collect all of the weapon’s pieces after it shatters, it can be reforged.

+> For example, you forge an Iron Sword (0), adding Gold (1) and Zinc (2).
+The resulting sword has 2 Brittleness.
+>
+> If you attack with this sword, and roll 1 or 2, the weapon shatters.
+If you're somehow in a situation where a 2 hits your target, you still deal damage as it shatters *(and possibly +1d6 damage due to the Gold)*.

-Materials can only exist in a weapon if the base is added first, which can make for unreliable weapons.
-For example, a weapon that has Antimony, Aluminum, and Phosphorus would need to have Copper, Iron, and Mithril, resulting in 5 Brittleness.
+Materials can only exist in a weapon if the base is added first.
+For example, a weapon needs to have Copper, Iron (1), and Mithril (2) in order to add Antimony (3), Aluminum (4), and Phosphorus (5), resulting in 5 Brittleness.
+This can result in rather unreliable weapons.

 | COPPER BASE          | Prevent first weapon shatter.                                                             |
 |:-------------------- |:----------------------------------------------------------------------------------------- |